Siga las instrucciones aquí para traducir esta página a otro idioma usando Chrome.

 Consent Library

 HealthSherpa provides you with a Consent Library so that you may easily manage both forms of consent for all consumers in one, central location.
+Whether you capture consent during the enrollment flow, your consumer's Clients Details page, or the Consent Library, all consents will be visible from the Consent Library.

 The Consent Library is accessible from the Consent page of your HealthSherpa for Agents dashboard.